Praful51/Airport_analysis_project/README.md

 - There are specific airlines which are dominating and performing well with having high passenger volumes with them compared to others

-6. High Connectivity Airports
-- There are airports which have huge connectivity with large number of destinations connected with it

 **6. Conclusion**